Willie169/Android-Non-Root/README.md

 ### Features of Xtra

-Xtra for Twitch is a Twitch client focused on providing the best viewing and chatting experience on mobile devices:
+Xtra for Twitch is a Twitch client providing the viewing and chatting experience on mobile devices:

+* Uses TTV.lol API which is not libre and leaks your Twitch user ID and personal IP to their Russian proxy.
 * Support for popular emotes with BetterTTV and FrankerFaceZ plugins.
 * Watch VODs and clips with chat replay.
 * Download VODs to watch offline.
 * Continue watching outside of the app with Picture-in-Picture mode.
 * Sleep timer to stop the stream automatically.
 * Customizable interface with 3 different color themes.
-* Uses TTV.lol API which is not libre and leaks your Twitch user ID and personal IP to their Russian proxy.

 ---